tomato42/tls13-spec/draft-ietf-tls-tls13.md

-If TLS client authentication is being used, then either "early_handshake" or "early_handshake_and_data" MUST be indicated in order to sent the client authentication data on the first flight.
+If TLS client authentication is being used, then either "early_handshake" or "early_handshake_and_data" MUST be indicated in order to send the client authentication data on the first flight.
 In either case, the client Certificate and CertificateVerify (assuming that the Certificate is non-empty) MUST be sent on the first flight A server which receives an initial flight with only "early_data" and